This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Coffee and Churros at Cocoa Cinnamon, Lakewood
+16. Drink Coffee and Eat Churros at Cocoa Cinnamon, Lakewood

 We can’t write about things to do in Durham, North Carolina without indulging in coffee.

 But each cafe has one thing in common – great coffee and a wonderful story to tell.
-Espresso, coffee and chocolate are available at all three shops, with churros only available at the Lakewood location!
+Espresso, coffee, and chocolate are available at all three shops, with churros only available at the Lakewood location!

-Cocoa Cinnamon operated on the idea that coffee, chocolate and tea are age old lubricants for ideas, so has cultivated a space in which diversity of ideas and backgrounds are celebrated and fostered.
+Cocoa Cinnamon operated on the idea that coffee, chocolate, and tea are age-old lubricants for ideas, so has cultivated a space in which diversity of ideas and backgrounds are celebrated and fostered.